 Yes, I know most of this gear is for babies way before they can even think about walking, but I always say this is the best toddler investment you can make for active, outdoor kids.
 I LOVE the WOOM1 bike (or Woom1 Plus for slightly bigger kids).
 See our review here.
-For helmets, we recommend the Woom Helmet or the Giro Scamp.
+For helmets, we recommend the Woom Helmet (new model coming soon) or the Giro Scamp.

 This blanket is fairly new to the outdoor kid scene and is a local brand here in Jackson, WY.
 Let me be honest with you – I didn’t really think it was going to be all that different than what I already have, but has now become my #1 suggested baby gift.

 It’s merino wool so breathes well and is super soft.
 Plus it has a great stretch so makes an AMAZING swaddle blanket.
 We keep ours in the car and ready for anything – traveling, picknicing, hanging out by the water, keeping warm when Mama forgot extra layers….you get the idea.

 I can also attest to the fact that they wash and dry very well since ours require that WAY more often than I care to admit.